 I’m writing Tina regularly.
 She sends me her magic book, ‘The Occult’ by Colin Wilson.
 It seems pretty scientific and logical, as long as you believe in magic.
-It calls magic our ‘sixth sense.’ explaining how to do all types of magical routines, like astrology, numerology, Tarot, and the paranormal.
+It calls magic our ‘sixth sense.’ explaining how to do all types of magical routines, like astrology, numerology, tarot, and the paranormal.
 We write mostly about astrology since we both love looking at the stars.
 It is a system describing personality differences, twelve signs that in total encompasses all human traits, an ancient psychology.
 My moodiness fits my Cancer sign.
 I’m a home body and always have money.
 I don’t care for that prediction.
 Tina writes that I shouldn’t feel imprisoned by my sign; if another seems better, I can embrace it.
 Use the knowledge to understand yourself and others.
 This heresy fits my belief that I have to be myself.
 With this new point of view, astrology seems logical and sensible.
 It’s belief that makes it work, which sounds like what the priest used to say in Catholic CCD.
 Suspending skepticism opens up other senses that see the world as other than pure cause and effect – the human factor that befuddles scientists.
-I guess we are pretty arrogant.
+I guess we’re pretty arrogant.
 Tina wants to experience the full range of human characteristics by trying to embrace the traits of each sign as the moon waxes and wanes; I want to understand myself better.
 I suggest she give each sign a year to broaden her experience at each.
 We enjoy this type of communication.
 My hope is to visit New York at Christmas vacation, if I can just get my folks to visit Aunt Helen’s in New England.

 “Don’t you want to see her?”